 Here’s an example to consider:

 If you save $10 every month over two years and store it in a bank account, you’ll have $240.
-If you invest that money with an average annual return of 5%, you’ll have a little over $258.00.
+But if you invest that money with an average annual return of 5%, you’ll have a little over $258.00.

 If you keep your money in the bank, you lose out on potential profits.